Lorenz5600/Actian.EFCore/README.md

 For help setting up a local NuGet feed see: [Setting up Local NuGet Feeds | Microsoft Docs].

+Beta versions of Actian.EFCore can be installed from [Actian.EFCore Packages].

 ### Install using the .NET Core CLI

 ```